sinux-l5d/studentbox-doc/content/private/research-methods.md

 >
 >  Unfortunately, there's no standard to handle Multipart Requests with GraphQL.
 This means, your solution will not be easily portable across different languages or implementations and your client implementation depends on the exact implementation of the server.

-So one of the other approach is to have another homemade API in REST that takes care of files only, or using AWS S3.
-The last option is not viable if we want to keep our system independent from cloud.
+So one of the other approaches is to have another homemade API in REST that takes care of files only, or using AWS S3.
+The last option is not viable if we want to keep our system independent from the cloud.

-The article I relied on is made by Jens Neuse at [WunderGraph](https://wundergraph.com), described as "The simplicity of RPC withthe power of GraphQL" on there website.
+The article I relied on is made by Jens Neuse at [WunderGraph](https://wundergraph.com), described as "The simplicity of RPC with the power of GraphQL" on their website.
 That could be a solution, but would lock us in a not-so-well-known solution, and we don't control the prices.
-If I where to use RPC, I would probably go with [[research/api/grpc|gRPC]] which is free, opensource and licensed Apache-2.0.
+If I were to use RPC, I would probably go with [[research/api/grpc|gRPC]] which is free, open source and licensed Apache-2.0.

 ### Protocol Buffers

 [Protobuf or Protocol Buffers](https://developers.google.com/protocol-buffers) is a binary serialisation format that needs type definition beforehand.
 It's created by Google.
-This allow to omit structure from the data serialised, as client and server know what it is about.
+This allows to omit structure from the data serialised, as client and server know what it is about.

 > [!quote]
 >
-> Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
+> Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serialising structured data.
 > <small>_Protocol buffers | google developers_ (no date) _Google_.
 Google.
 Available at: https://developers.google.com/protocol-buffers (Accessed: January 13, 2023).</small>

 To demonstrate how it's working, I've recreated the same structure as in the [[research/api/json|JSON]] page.